 The Weekend Guide (for locals only)

 So what are you doing this weekend?
 Do you dread that question from your friends because you have no idea what to do?
 Where do people go that live in a vacation beach destination?
 We have found that even locals don’t always have a good idea of what is close by and good options to getaway.
-That is why we are brining you this weekend guide to getting away from Playa Del Carmen.
+That is why we are bringing you this weekend guide to getting away from Playa Del Carmen.

 Some of the things that make this guide special for locals is the fact we skip many of the super touristy spots, we look for good value, affordable locations, and unique places you might not know about.
-All of these destinations are 4 hours or less from Playa Del Carmen.
+All of these destinations are four hours or less from Playa Del Carmen.

-We realize that anyone living or working in the area does not usually have as much to spend as those coming here for a week or two.
+We realize that anyone living or working in the area does not usually have as much money to spend as those coming here for a week or two.
 Many of the places mentioned below are more reasonable prices.
 These destinations are also many great local run establishments.
 If you visit many of these places you will be supporting local tourism and for the most part more sustainable touristic options.

 Really short getaways from Playa Del Carmen